james-jw/xq-promise/README.md

 #### XqDeferred
 This class is at the core of the [promise][1] pattern and represents a unit of work to perform in the future.
 It implements the ``XQFunction`` interface from the [BaseX][1] API. and thus is a function.

-If passed an empty sequence, it executes its work.
+If passed an empty sequence, it executes it's work.

 If provided a map of callback functions, the callbacks are added but no execution is performed.
-The return value is a new deferred which will include the added callback in its pipeline.
+The return value is a new deferred which will include the added callback in it's pipeline.

 #### XqForkJoinTask
 Implements [RecursiveTask][3] and performs the forking process leveraging a fixed [ForkJoinPool][2]